Startup advice

 — Euclid

 Make the call.
 There is no single way to run a successful company, and there are endless decisions to make with incomplete information.
-Remember that indecision is a decision.
+Indecision is a decision.
+Make the call.
 Use every decision as an experiment to learn more about your business.

 Action produces information.
 You got to put a lot of shots on goal to get one to eventually work.

 Move fast.
-Faster is better, and nothing beats momentum.
-(I’m great at physics.)
-But remember that speed is only a virtue when the intent is to serve customers and tend to their needs.
-Speed, for the sake of signaling, comes at the expense of quality, which ends up tarnishing the brand.
+Faster is better, but only when the goal is to serve customers and tend to their needs.
+Rushing for PR purposes comes at the expense of quality, which eventually tarnishes the brand.

 Be humble.
 In every scenario, assume you don’t have all the answers.
 This becomes even more important as you grow the employee and customer base and take on more responsibilities.